mangosArchives/serverZero_Rel19/doc/EventAI.md

 ========================
 **Last Updated**: September 25, 2013

-*mangos-zero* provides a simple scripting feature through a set of event-based commands from with the database.
+*mangos* provides a simple scripting feature through a set of event-based commands from within the database.

 Introduction
 ------------